maticnetwork/heimdall/bridge/README.md

 ## Listener

-The bridge module has a `BaseListner` which is extended by `RootChainListener`, `MaticChainListener` and `HeimdallListener`.
+The bridge module has a `BaseListener` which is extended by `RootChainListener`, `MaticChainListener` and `HeimdallListener`.
 It has all the methods required to start polling, listening to incoming headers(blocks) and stopping the process if required.
-All the 3 listneres uses these properties with their individual implementations on how to handle the incoming header once received.
+All the 3 listeners uses these properties with their individual implementations on how to handle the incoming header once received.

-For example in `RootChainListner` the incoming header is used to determine the current height of root chain and calculate the `from` and `to` block numbers using which the events are fetched from the root chain.
+For example in `RootChainListener` the incoming header is used to determine the current height of root chain and calculate the `from` and `to` block numbers using which the events are fetched from the root chain.
 These events are then sent to `handleLog` where based on their event signature they are added to queue as tasks for further processing by their respective processors.

 ## Processor